 - publishes a comprehensive report on public health and wellbeing in Victoria every two years.

-She’s highly regarded in the field and has a strong background in public health medicine, particularly in communicable diseases, environmental health and epidemiology.
+A former President of the New Zealand College of Public Health Medicine, Dr McElnay is highly regarded in the field with a strong background in communicable diseases, environmental health and epidemiology.

 Deputy Chief Health Officer (Communicable Disease)

-Dr Christian McGrath and Dr Helen O'Brien are jointly acting in the role of Deputy Chief Health Officer (Communicable Disease).
+Dr Helen O'Brien is the Deputy Chief Health Officer (Communicable Disease).
 The Deputy Chief Health Officer (Communicable Disease) provides expert clinical and scientific advice and leadership on communicable disease and public health.
 This role supports the Chief Health Officer and staff within the Health Protection Branch.

 Responsibilities